wazo-platform/wazo-confd-client/README.md

 update
 ------

-Update a resource with new parameters.
-Only the parameters that have changed should be sent.
+Update a resource item with given parameters.
+Only the parameters that need to be updated should be sent.
+The parameters dict **MUST** contain the id of the item that needs to be updated.

 ```python
 user = {'id': 42, 'firstname': 'Johnny'}